kbroman/dataorg/pages/dates.md

     <rect x="1" y="1" width="90" height="26" fill="#E9E9E9" stroke="#969696" stroke-width="1" />
 </svg>

-I never did quite understand what those `e`'s were for, but having different date formats within a column can cause headaches later.
+I don't quite remember what those `e`'s were for, but having different date formats within a column can cause headaches later.

 Use care about dates, and be consistent.